murilloves/Snake-Game-JS/README.md

 # Snake-Game-JS
-An 'Snake' Game made with JS, HTML and CSS
+A cool 'Snake' Game made with JS, HTML and CSS